nkaz001/hftbacktest/rust/README.md

 ## Key Features

-* Complete tick-by-tick simulation with a variable time interval.
+* Complete tick-by-tick simulation with a customizable time interval or based on the feed and order receipt.
-* Full order book reconstruction based on L2 feeds(Market-By-Price).
+* Full order book reconstruction based on L2 Market-By-Price and L3 Market-By-Order (WIP) feeds.
 * Backtest accounting for both feed and order latency, using provided models or your own custom model.
 * Order fill simulation that takes into account the order queue position, using provided models or your own custom model.

-The following features are only provided in Rust implementation:

 * Backtesting of multi-asset and multi-exchange models
-* Deployment of a live trading bot using the same algo code
+* Deployment of a live trading bot using the same algorithm code: currently for Binance Futures and Bybit (WIP).

 ## Getting started